 - Increases Wind Noise

-While being one of the cheapest complete racks on the list that does not mean it is poor quality.
+While being one of the cheapest complete racks on the list, that does not mean it is of poor quality.
 The N-Fab rack is actually one of the most cost-effective options on the list.
-It has a full aluminum design so it is lightweight but still strong.
-While you may not want to set up a tent on this rack it is capable of holding plenty of gear, or even a spare oversized tire.
+It has a full aluminum design, so it is lightweight but still strong.
+While you may not want to set up a tent on this rack, it is capable of holding plenty of gear, or even a spare oversized tire.

 The Nfab rack comes with a textured black powder coating that has a 5-year warranty.
-N-Fab itself has a lifetime warranty which makes this rack rank above most in a sense.
-Featuring a low profile design while still showing elements of a basket, this is an option to consider is budget is limited or you are looking for something small and compact.
+N-Fab itself has a lifetime warranty, which makes this rack rank above most in a sense.
+Featuring a low-profile design while still showing elements of a basket, this is an option to consider if your budget is limited or you are looking for something small and compact.
 This option will hold gear securely with side straps as well.

-This option is the perfect choice for anyone who hits trails, needs a platform for weekend trips or for general use but does not want a rooftop tent.
-Compared to other $1000 options, this choice covers many areas of importance and needs.
+This option is the perfect choice for anyone who hits trails, needs a platform for weekend trips, or for general use, but does not want a rooftop tent.
+Compared to other $1000 options, this choice covers many areas of importance and need.

 Find it online: